robertkleffner/conlangs/unnamed-active-stative/basic-features.md

 3. Possessive (alienable)
 4. Ornative - equipped with
 5. Privative - without
-6. Semblative - like,esque = *ly*
+6. Semblative - like,esque = *lyg*
 7. Partitive - (some number) of the (group of items)

 # Expressing Tense

 Sometimes it is clear from the context which tense is meant.
 Sometimes a specific or relative time is referenced.
-For the rest of the cases, there are three short words that can be used to specify tense.
-These short words can also be used to form a copula.